-A short distance out of Deng, the trail crosses back over the Buri Gandaki onto what is now its north bank near Rana.
-From the bridge the trail climbs a little before heading west on level ground.
+A short distance out of Deng, we cross back over the Buri Gandaki onto what is now its north bank near Rana.
+From the suspension bridge, the path climbs a little before heading west on level ground.
 Shortly after we pass a large waterfall.
-Once over a wooden bridge, the trail contours up and out of the canyon.
+Once over a wooden bridge, we contour up and out of the canyon.
 We climb high above the river before dropping into the Shringi Khola valley.
-After the suspension bridge over the Shringi Khola there is a steep climb.
+After the suspension bridge over the Shringi Khola, there is a steep climb.
 The trail traverses along the Buri Gandaki as it flows between vertical walls of rock.

-After a few more ups and downs through forests, the trail turns a corner and arrives at Ghap.
-We enter through an intricate kani with well-preserved paintings and elegant mani wall.
+After a few more ups and downs through a pine forest, we turn a corner and arrive at Ghap.
+We enter through an intricate Kani with well-preserved paintings and an elegant mani wall.
+The mani stones are beautifully engraved in the Tibetan language.
 After leaving Ghap, you pass more mani walls on the southern side of the river.
-We walk through a forest and the trail climbs along the river.
-We pass a waterfall and continue through fir and rhododendron.
-The trail climbs and finally we enter Namrung through another stone archway.
+We walk through a forest and climb above the river.
+We pass a waterfall and continue through bamboo, fir, and rhododendron forests.
+The trail climbs and finally, we enter Namrung through another stone archway.

-DAY 13: TREK TO SAMAGAON (3,450M)
+DAY 7: TREK TO LHO (3.020M)